Asana/devrel-examples/javascript/pkce_oauth/README.md

 * `clientId` is the client_id our app.
 This lets Asana know which app we are.
 * `redirectUri` is the redirectUri we whitelisted on our app in Asana.

 In order for our `getRandomToken()` function to work, we should declare it.
-Create a function below (outside of any `app.get`) and paste in:
+Here's a couple of very simple functions that get the job done.
+You should upgrade this or use a package that won't repeat (even though it is very unlikely).
 ```javascript
 // Generates a random string
 function getRandomToken() {